-Whether your Frenchies behaviour is positive or negative, it means next to nothing to them, as long you are giving them the focus.
-That’s why it’s extremely important to reward your French Bulldog only when they are quiet and calm and ignore the acting out behaviour.
+Whether your Frenchies’ behavior is positive or negative, it means next to nothing to them, as long you are giving them the focus.
+That’s why it’s extremely important to reward your French Bulldog only when they are quiet and calm and ignore the acting out behavior.

-Spend time to interact constructively with your Frenchie when they calm, such as when they resting quietly in their bed or sitting calmly near you, will encourage him to do that behaviour more frequently.
-Remember, rewarded behaviour is repeated!
+Spend time to interact constructively with your Frenchie when they calm, such as when they are resting quietly in their bed or sitting calmly near you, which will encourage him to do that behavior more frequently.
+Remember, rewarded behavior is repeated!

 Recognizing the correct actions of your dog with quiet encouragement and a gentle touch will help him realize that he gets positive affection from you when he settles down.
 These small changes will yield unexpectedly great results in your everyday interactions with your French Bulldog.

-While hyper behaviour frequently points to boredom, that isn’t always the situation.
-Sometimes just a specific stimulation can trigger your Frenchie to leap up, spin around and act like an excited kid.
-The trigger for certain dogs could be cold air, or rain and even noises like thunder.
+While hyper behavior frequently points to boredom, that isn’t always the situation.
+Sometimes, a specific stimulation can trigger your Frenchie to leap up, spin around, and act like an excited kid.
+The trigger for certain dogs could be cold air, rain, and even noises like thunder.

+Your Frenchie gets stimulated by the excitement and does not know what to do when the hyper behavior appears.
 For many others, a particular dog or individual passing outside the house.
-Your Frenchie gets stimulated by the excitement and does not know what to do, when the hyper behaviour appears.
 Try to limit your Frenchie to the stimulus that triggers them.

-Buying a large bag of inexpensive dog kibble is appealing, but what your French Bulldog consumes will have a significant effect on their behaviour.
+Buying a large bag of inexpensive dog kibble is appealing, but what your French Bulldog consumes will significantly affect their behavior.

-Usually, cheap products are filled with additives that your Frenchie doesn’t need, such as fillers, waste-products, colouring, sugars and fat.
-Just like eating fast food, our emotional states can change, giving your Frenchie a diet of poor quality will affect their behaviour.
+Usually, cheap products are filled with additives that your Frenchie doesn’t need, such as fillers, waste products, coloring, sugars, and fat.
+Just like eating fast food, our emotional states can change.
+Giving your Frenchie a diet of poor quality will affect their behavior.

 What If None Of This Works?

-Approximately an hour after the amphetamine is administered, many hyperkinetic dogs may display a significant decrease in the degree of agitation and movement, as well as a noticeable decrease in respiration and heart rate.
+Approximately an hour after the amphetamine is administered, many hyperkinetic dogs may display a significant decrease in the degree of agitation and movement and a noticeable decrease in respiration and heart rate.

-A French Bulldog without hyperkinesis will have the opposite reaction, with increased excitement level, movement, heart rate, and breathing.
+A French Bulldog without hyperkinesis will have the opposite reaction, with increased excitement, movement, heart rate, and breathing.

-Several existing health problems can appear as hyperactivity, such as metabolic disease due to liver disease, hyperthyroidism and neurological disorders.
-If you’re worried about the activity level of your Frenchie, or if you’ve observed a dramatic shift in their behaviour, chat to your vet.
+Several existing health problems can appear as hyperactivity, such as metabolic disease due to liver disease, hyperthyroidism, and neurological disorders.
+If you’re worried about the activity level of your Frenchie, or if you’ve observed a dramatic shift in their behavior, chat to your vet.